 For example, a lot of times, the finding of drugs is done illegally by the police.
 In other words, they search cars and homes and don't have probable cause to search.

-Therefore, if you can prove that it's an illegal search and they did not follow proper protocol when they searched, you can get the evidence thrown out against your client as illegally obtained, and then the prosecutors have no case.
+If you can prove that the search was illegal and the police did not follow proper protocol, you can have the evidence thrown out as illegally obtained.
+This would leave the prosecutors with no case against you.

 For example, if somebody gets pulled over in a vehicle and the police search the car and find drugs inside, the question is, were they allowed to search the vehicle?

 Here are some of the ways they're allowed to search a vehicle.
 Probably the most common one is what we call consent.
-They either tricked the person or were foolish enough to let them explore the vehicle and sign a consent waiver saying it's okay for the police to search my car.
+They either tricked the person or were foolish enough to let them explore the vehicle and sign a consent waiver, saying it was okay for the police to search my car.

 The search would not be illegal if you or a loved one did that.
 The police are allowed to do it if you let them.
 They can lawfully search your vehicle if they see drugs in plain view as they are outside the car.